-The current High Sheriff of Belfast is Councillor Lydia Patterson.
-She was sworn into office on 17 January 2014 and is the 114th High Sheriff of the city.
+The current High Sheriff of Belfast is Alderman Tommy Sandford.
+He was sworn into office on 16 January 2019 and is the 119th High Sheriff of the city.

-Councillor Patterson is a member of the DUP and was elected to represent the Castle area of Belfast.
+Alderman Sandford is a member of the Democratic Unionist Party and was elected to represent the Lisnasharragh area of east Belfast.

 Duties and responsibilities